pjf/okc-archive/README.md

         username=your_username
         password=your_password

-2. Run `./archive URL_TO_CONVERSATION`
+2. Run either `./archive URL_TO_CONVERSATION` to archive a single conversation, or `./archive -a` to archive *all your conversations*.

 3. Celebrate!
-The `messages/` directory will have a file with your conversation it!
-It will be named after the user you're talking to, and contain the thread ID from the URL.
+The `messages/` directory will contain your conversations!
+They will be named after the user you're talking to, and contain the thread ID from the URL.

 ## Future

-This would be even better if it auto-detected all your conversations and archived them automatically.
+The code could do with refactoring.
+And tests.
+And quality control.

 ## Dependencies

 * Perl (5.10.0 or later)
 * Config::Tiny
 * WWW::Mechanize
+* utf8::all

 ## LICENSE